bipindeshpande/idea3/frontend/public/templates/business-plan-template.md

 ---

-**Need help?** Use our validation tool to get feedback on your business plan sections.
+**Need help validating your startup idea?** Use our [Idea Validator](/validate-idea) to get comprehensive feedback before writing your business plan.